THEBEST7192/cli-chess-bsod/README.md

 ## Getting started

+1. Clone the repository `git clone https://github.com/THEBEST7192/cli-chess-bsod`
-1. Open your terminal and run `pip install cli-chess`
+1. Open your terminal and run `build+install.ps1`
 2. Type `cli-chess` to start
 3. Use your keyboard arrows, tab, or click to navigate the menus.
 Multi-value menu options (e.g. changing the variant) can be cycled by pressing the spacebar, enter, or by clicking